Apr. 12, 2022

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-There are 4 clinical presentations of this syndrome.
+• There are four clinical presentations of this syndrome.
 Waardenburg first described the syndrome.
 Type I is the most frequent and benign form.

-The 4 presentations manifest pigmentary and auditory deficits that can be identified at birth, but require specific investigations and confirmation to enable early intervention and prevent further complications.
+• The four presentations manifest pigmentary and auditory deficits that can be identified at birth, but require specific investigations and confirmation to enable early intervention and prevent further complications.

-Genetic defects have been identified in this hereditary condition in all 4 phenotypes.
+• Genetic defects have been identified in this hereditary condition in all four phenotypes.
 Consanguinity is frequent.

-Waardenburg syndrome was first reported by the Dutch ophthalmologist Jan van der Hoeve in 1916 in 2 deaf twin girls with a special type of blepharophimosis (125).
-In December 1947, Dr. Petrus J Waardenburg, a Dutch ophthalmologist and geneticist, presented a deaf-mute man with "dystopia punctorum lacrimarum, blepharophimosis, and partial iris atrophy" to a meeting of the Dutch Ophthalmological Society (131).
+Waardenburg syndrome was first reported by the Dutch ophthalmologist Jan van der Hoeve in 1916 in two deaf twin girls with a special type of blepharophimosis (128).
+In December 1947, Dr. Petrus J Waardenburg, a Dutch ophthalmologist and geneticist, presented a deaf-mute man with "dystopia punctorum lacrimarum, blepharophimosis, and partial iris atrophy" to a meeting of the Dutch Ophthalmological Society (134).
 He acknowledged the report of the van der Hoeve twins with the same eye abnormalities who were “coincidentally” also deaf-mute.
-In August 1947, David Klein presented a 10-year-old girl with a severe auditory-pigmentary syndrome and dystopia canthorum to the Swiss Society of Genetics in Geneva (62).
+In August 1947, David Klein presented a 10-year-old girl with a severe auditory-pigmentary syndrome and dystopia canthorum to the Swiss Society of Genetics in Geneva (63).
 In addition, Klein’s patient had a severe musculoskeletal involvement.
-In 1948, Klein showed this patient to Waardenburg, who later did a search among 1050 patients of 5 Dutch institutions for the deaf.
-Other ophthalmologists who studied this ocular anomaly and confirmed its dominant inheritance were Halbertsma in 1929, cited by Waardenburg and Klein, and Gualdi in 1930 (63).
+In 1948, Klein showed this patient to Waardenburg, who later did a search among 1050 patients of five Dutch institutions for the deaf.
+Other ophthalmologists who studied this ocular anomaly and confirmed its dominant inheritance were Halbertsma in 1929, cited by Waardenburg and Klein, and Gualdi in 1930 (64).

 Four main types of Waardenburg syndrome have been delineated based on clinical and genetic criteria.